Geology of the Rocky Mountains: Precambrian

+Ancestral Rocky Mountains

+During the Paleozoic, western North America lay underneath a shallow sea, which deposited many kilometers of limestone and dolomite.

-In the southern Rocky Mountains, near present-day Colorado and New Mexico, these ancestral rocks were disturbed by mountain building approximately 300 Ma, during the Pennsylvanian.
+In the southern Rocky Mountains, near present-day Colorado and New Mexico, the Precambrian and Paleozoic rocks were disturbed by mountain building approximately 300 Ma, during the Pennsylvanian.
 This mountain building produced the Ancestral Rocky Mountains.
-The uplift created two large mountainous islands, known to geologists as Frontrangia and Uncompahgria, located roughly in the current locations of the Front Range and the San Juan Mountains.
+The uplift formed two large mountainous islands, known to geologists as Frontrangia and Uncompahgria, located roughly in the current locations of the Front Range and the San Juan Mountains.
 They consisted largely of Precambrian metamorphic rock, forced upward through layers of the limestone laid down in the shallow sea.
 The mountains eroded throughout the late Paleozoic and early Mesozoic, leaving extensive deposits of sedimentary rock.

 Mesozoic deposition in the Rockies occurred in a mix of marine, transitional, and continental environments as local relative sea levels changed.
 By the close of the Mesozoic, 10,000 to 15,000 feet (3000 to 4500 m) of sediment accumulated in 15 recognized formations.
 The most extensive non-marine formations were deposited in the Cretaceous period when the western part of the Western Interior Seaway covered the region.

-Terranes and subduction
+Mesozoic terranes and subduction

 Terranes started to collide with the western edge of North America in the Mississippian age (approximately 350 million years ago), causing the Antler orogeny.
 During the last half of the Mesozoic Era, much of today's California, British Columbia, Oregon, and Washington were added to North America.
-Western North America suffered the effects of repeated collision as the Kula and Farallon plates sank beneath the continental edge.
+Western North America suffered the effects of repeated collision as the Kula and Farallon Plates sank beneath the continental edge.
 Slivers of continental crust, carried along by subducting ocean plates, were swept into the subduction zone and scraped onto North America's western edge.